An Introduction to The Light Diet

 This is because sleep, driven by melatonin, within the context of a healthy circadian rhythm, is when we repair our cells for optimal health.
 More specifically, during sleep we repair our mitochondria (recall: cellular engines).

 It has been shown that the majority of modern chronic illnesses are not caused by defects in the genes we inherit from our parents, but by defects in energy production in our mitochondria.
-Because chronic circadian rhythm disruption prevents the natural repair of these mitochondria, it directly leads to these health conditions.
+Because chronic circadian rhythm disruption prevents the natural repair processes of these mitochondria, it directly leads to these health conditions.

 Circadian disruption is the single most overlooked factor responsible for the epidemic of modern chronic illnesses we are experiencing in the developed world today.